Site Navigation

 adapted with permission from the New Jersey Department of Environmental Protection (NJDEP), 2008

-The Private Well Testing Act (PWTA), which became effective September 14, 2002, stipulates that certain contracts of sale involving real properties with private wells, and some public wells, are required to have the well water tested for a specific list of drinking water parameters before going forward with the real estate closing.
-The buyer and seller are notified of the test results prior to the closing and both must attest to the fact that the test results have been reviewed.
-The well water must be tested by a laboratory certified for the parameters listed in the Act and for the supplementary parameters in N.J.A.C.7:9E et seq.
-Once the sample analysis is completed, a copy of the test results must be given to the person who requested the test on a standardized form and must be submitted electronically to NJDEP.
-Specific information about individual water tests, such as results and the address or other location information, is confidential as mandated by the PWTA.
+The Private Well Testing Act (PWTA), which became effective September 14, 2002, requires that certain sale agreements of properties containing private wells, and also some public wells, are mandated to have the well water analyzed for a definitive list of potable water criteria before proceeding with the real estate closing.
+Both the seller and the buyer are informed of the analysis results before the closing, and both must confirm the fact that the results have been examined.
+It is mandatory that the well water be tested by a laboratory accredited for the parameters indicated in the Act and for the additional parameters in N.J.A.C.7:9E et seq.
+Once the sample testing is concluded, a transcript of the results is required to be given to the individual who ordered the water testing on a standardized form and must be electronically submitted to the New Jersey Department of Environmental Protection.
+Specific information about individual water tests, such as results and the address or other location information is confidential as mandated by the PWTA.

 What Contaminants Does the Test Cover?